ankeesler/Codespace/README.md

 Welcome to Codespace 1.1.1!

-Codespace is a lightweight POSIX command line development environment.
+Codespace is a lightweight, POSIX compiant, command line development environment.

 **** Latest  Features ****